thibaudk/ossia.github.io/_pages/about-about.md

 <div class="bubble-item">
     <img class="bubble-image" src="assets/association/pbaltazar.jpeg"/>
     <a href="http://www.baltazars.org/" target="_blank" class="bubble-title">Pia Baltazar</a>
-    <div class="bubble-description">An intermedia composer, in particular in <a href="http://www.baltazars.org/" >The Baltazars duo</a>.
-She is the coordinator of the ossia collective and has been involved in the i-score (interactive scores) research project since 2006.
-Through this she contributed to the visual syntax and interaction design of score.
-She has also contributed to the specification design of the libossia namespace model.</div>
+    <div class="bubble-description">> Intermedia composer (The <a href="http://www.baltazars.org/">Baltazars</a> duo).
+She coordinates the ossia organization.
+She has contributed to the visual syntax and interaction design of score and to the specification design of the libossia namespace model.</div>
 </div>
 <div class="bubble-item">
     <img class="bubble-image" src="assets/association/tkeller.jpg"/>